ChristophLeuker/ChristophLeuker/README.md

 # Welcome and enjoy my profile!
 - I´m Christoph but most people just call me Chris.
-I´m IT Associate and want to lern more about automation with ansible.
+I´m an IT Associate and want to lern more about automation with ansible.

 - My hometown is Krefeld, Germany. 🏡